 Mountain navigation courses can be arranged for individuals or groups of up to 6 people.

-Further navigation skills
+Further navigation training

 A day sharpening your navigation skills, tailored to any level of experience, no matter how rusty you are.
 This is the opportunity to learn more-advanced navigational techniques that can help you get around complex mountain terrain; using ‘catchment features’, ‘aiming off’ and ‘boxing-around hazards’ will all become second nature.
 This day will prepare you for navigating in the poorest of visibility or getting safely off the hill in the dark.
 You’ll also learn handy strategies for relocation without using your mobile phone.
 If you’d like to incorporate mobile/GPS technology throughout the day, that’s fine too.